 What is an 'invitation to treat' in contract law?

-An ‘invitation to treat’ refers to a term in contract law.
+An ‘invitation to treat’ can be the first stage of forming a contract.
 Importantly, it is not the same as an ‘offer’ and it is crucial to distinguish between the two concepts.

-In order for a binding contract to be formed, there must be an ‘offer’ and an ‘acceptance’ of that offer.
-An invitation to treat is sometimes mistaken for an offer.
+In order for a legally binding contract to be formed, there must be an offer, an acceptance, an intention to create legal relations and consideration.

 Similarly, the ‘exhibition of goods for sale’ can be confused as an offer when really it is an invitation to treat.
 When goods are displayed in a store this constitutes an invitation to customers to make offers to purchase the items.